waffle-maker/waffle.io/CAREERS.md

 ![flatirons in winter - https://www.flickr.com/photos/zachd1_618/4252473399/in/photolist-7tM3bT-7hCAVb-e3jhvG-8bzpG2-dvCihu-KGasm-jHW6UH-he4ohN-fzVBWP-nd4X41-dp2r8F-oQyTHe-qKsJcY-xisXK7-8h8xa5-fxPGcc-5R5BeK-68dTvN-i32ScC-5zMags-8Mfmma-eSceLW-kgn8H5-8NgfRe-eTdPWD-gv9iA-dmTSN4-5AaAye-8KoSSF-pp9mLP-5sP1Zu-4YxP4y-23uWfz-cfXKx3-aVbEdK-enCFpU-9BdV14-br88Uv-vFcHbn-iwLWsh-9XwPUE-qttExy-oyZre6-pGsQ2U-v238Zh-wCx5TR-5Guj3D-vyv1y7-eidME1-7km9Eh](https://cloud.githubusercontent.com/assets/84629/9413979/79d370d0-47f2-11e5-9a9c-ae79236aaedd.jpg)

-_We're currently looking for talented engineers to join our team in Boulder, Colorado.
+_We're currently looking to grow our team in Boulder, Colorado and Raleigh, North Carolina.
 Interested?
 Keep reading :)._

 ## Who Are We?

 At Waffle.io, we're reinventing the way engineering teams track work.
 We believe developers shouldn't have to do extra work to update others on their status, so Waffle does it for them.

-Waffle.io is an Enterprise Lean Startup, running inside one of largest independent software corporations in the world, CA Technologies.
+Waffle.io is an Enterprise Lean Startup, running inside one of the largest independent software corporations in the world, CA Technologies.
 We believe in rapidly iterating on solutions with our customers, to find problems that are worth solving.

 Are you passionate about improving the lives of developers like yourself?
 Do you thrive in a startup environment, where it’s up to you to solve a wide range of technical problems and work across the stack?
 If so, we’d love to meet you!